JianfengLiu1/Biohydrogen_GEMs_iMeta/README.md

 # Biohydrogen_GEMs_iMeta
 Metabolic Model Construction & Simulation Pipeline

-This repository contains all scripts, models, and results for constructing, quality-controlling, processing, and simulating genome-scale metabolic models of 215 bacterial strains.
+This repository contains all scripts, methods, models, and results for constructing, quality-controlling, processing, and simulating genome-scale metabolic models of 215 bacterial strains.
 We:

 1.Build initial models with CarveMe